aquariumbio/aquarium/README.md

 Then run

-    ruby aquadoc MyWorkflow
+    aquadoc

-from within the directory containing the MyWorkflow directory.
+from within the MyWorkflow directory.
 This will produce the directory

     MyWorkflow/html